CODE uses Cookies

 About Alcohol

 Alcohol is a depressant drug: it slows down messages between the brain and the rest of the body.
-For an excellent overview of Alcohol, we recommend starting with Alcohol: Is it just a drink?

 Someone might drink alcohol many times without any obvious problems, while some people might drink alcohol only once and experience accidents or health problems.
 Just like medicines, alcohol should be used carefully if it is used at all: any drug can be harmful, and alcohol is no exception.